 Park is closed Sundays

 Park Entrance Fee

 Ages 18 and under are free

 Nestled in the Town of Florence, McFarland State Historic Park is the oldest standing courthouse in Arizona.
 Listed on the National Register of Historic Places, the park dates back to the Arizona Territorial period in 1878.
 The rustic adobe courthouse, office, and jail have plenty of stories to tell about frontier justice in the Old West!

-McFarland purchased the old courthouse building in 1974, donated it to the state, and paid for its renovation.
-McFarland State Historic Park was opened and dedicated on October 10, 1979.
+Ernest “Mac” McFarland purchased the site to preserve its unique history in 1974, donated it to State of Arizona and also paid for its renovations.
+McFarland State Historic Park was opened to the public and dedicated on October 10, 1979.

 Through the years, the building has served as a courthouse, hospital, and even a jail - and has been the scene of notorious happenings – including gun fights!
 Legend has it that the Pinal County sheriff, in the face of a dangerous lynch mob, released his prisoners from their cells, sending them upstairs, and even armed the men to help defend themselves.